The cars : Ford Sierra development history

-That led Ford of Europe down the path of radicaliasm… and as we all know, customer resistance soon followed.
+That led Ford of Europe down the path of radicalism… and as we all know, customer resistance soon followed.
 However, the ending was a good one.

 Streamlining the future…

-IT seemed that everybody loved the Cortina just a little too much.
+It seemed that everybody loved the Cortina just a little too much.
 It did everything you ever needed a car to do, if only averagely.
-Pleasing Coke bottle inspired styling allied to simple rugged mechanicals combining to create the car that everyone wanted, the car ‘for Mr Average’.
+Pleasing Coke bottle inspired styling allied to simple rugged mechanicals combined to create a car that everyone wanted, the car ‘for Mr Average’.
 In one word, ordinary.
-However come September 1982, and shock waves were sent across the nation’s suburban driveways and motorway service stations, what was this Jellymould?
+However, in September 1982 shock waves were sent across the nation’s suburban driveways and motorway service stations.
+What was this ‘Jellymould’?

-The Sierra, aka Project Toni, the joint Cortina/Taunus replacement exploded onto the scene, and for many long time fans of the blue oval, it was too hard to stomach.
-Publicly Ford was proud of its cutting edge design, but behind closed doors management heads were rolling even before the new car honeymoon had ended…
+The joint Cortina/Taunus replacement Sierra, aka Project Toni, exploded onto the scene and, for many long time fans of the Blue Oval, it was too hard to stomach.
+Publicly Ford was proud of its cutting edge design, but behind closed doors management heads were rolling even before the new car’s honeymoon period had ended…

-The man in the street was not alone in his bewilderment – back in early 1978, the American management was just as startled.
+The man in the street was not alone in his bewilderment – back in early 1978, Ford’s American management was just as startled.
 Did its European cousins actually intend to market a car that looked like a motor show special to the fleets?
-If you wanted cutting edge you visited Citroen, surely?
-A mere year previously, the NSU Ro80 had sailed along with NSU marque into history – a victim of its own misguided reach for the skies.
-After all, this was the Ford Motor Company, the purveyors of solid sensible transport, not some exotic European carrosserie.
+After all, this was the Ford Motor Company, purveyors of solid sensible transport, not some exotic European carrosserie.
+If you wanted cutting edge, you visited Citroen, surely?
+And just one year before, the NSU Ro80, along with the NSU marque, had sailed into history – a victim of its own misguided reach for the skies.

-However by coincidence Giorgetto Giugiaro tipped the balance towards the successful signing-off of the Toni project in its most advanced form.
-Unveiled at that year’s Turin motor show, the Isuzu Piazza prototype had been very well received; enough for the Ford boardroom to give this new ‘aero-look’ model the go ahead.
+However, by coincidence, Giorgetto Giugiaro tipped the balance towards the successful signing-off of the Toni project in its most advanced form.
+Unveiled at that year’s Turin motor show, the Isuzu Piazza prototype had been very well received; enough for the Ford boardroom to give its own new ‘aero-look’ model the go ahead.
 Within two years, the Sierra was was signed off, and Ford management had been encouraged along the way by praise heaped on Giugiaro’s similarly sleek Lancia Medusa concept, a four door aerodynamic hatch-cum-supercar.

-Developed without prior knowledge of the C3-generation Audi 100’s highly aerodynamic shape made aerodynamics de-rigueur, the Sierra’s cd of 0.34 had only been beaten by the Porsche 924 and Citroen GS in then-current production terms.
-And as for its middle market rivals, no-one had come close to that point.
+The Sierra had been developed without prior knowledge of the C3-generation Audi 100’s highly aerodynamic shape, which made aerodynamics de-rigueur.
+Of then-current production models, the Sierra’s drag coefficient of 0.34 had only been beaten by the Porsche 924 and Citroen GS.
+And as for its middle market rivals, no-one had come close to that figure.

-Referred to as an Aeroback design by its creators, on account of its bustle at the rear, the Sierra sported a similar body shape to the recently launched Escort Mk3 (known internally as Erika).
-The later XR4i improved on the standard car’s cd figure by incorporating sculptured side panels to control air resistance across the wheel faces, as well as its iconic bi-plane rear spoiler.
-The result was a very impressive drag coefficient of 0.32.
+Referred to as an ‘aeroback’ design by its creators on account of its bustle at the rear, the Sierra sported a similar body shape to the recently launched Escort Mk3 (known internally as Erika).
+The later XR4i improved on the standard car’s Cd figure by incorporating sculptured side panels to control air resistance across the wheel faces, as well as its iconic bi-plane rear spoiler.
+The result was a very impressive Cd of 0.32.

 Having said that, no production Toni could come close to matching the Sierra ‘taster’ prototype – the Probe III – of 1981.
-But, then, that did feature overtly aerodynamic features including Citroenesque enclosed rear wheels, and integrated door mirrors (which would appear on the production 1988 Probe coupe no less).
-That car’s cd was 0.25, although its main raison d’etre was to soften-up buyers hooked on the Cortina, selling them the idea of its sleek new replacement.
+But, then, that did feature overtly aerodynamic features including Citroenesque enclosed rear wheels, and integrated door mirrors (which would appear on the production 1988 Probe coupe).
+That car’s Cd was 0.25, although its main raison d’etre was to soften-up buyers hooked on the Cortina, selling them the idea of its sleek new replacement.